Whose Streets?: Development

 Folayan, Davis and their cinematographer Lucas Alvarado Farrar (who had been one of Folayan's college classmates at Columbia University) began work on the project in 2014 when Folayan and Farrar traveled to Ferguson, Missouri during the protests and riots that followed police officer Darren Wilson's killing of Michael Brown.
 Davis, a St. Louis-based artist, was already at work documenting the events.
 Folayan expected to do so via print journalism, but was quickly struck by a sharp contrast between the depictions appearing in the newsmedia and what she was experiencing in person.
 Feeling "we couldn't keep up with the news cycle and maintain justice to what we were seeing", she decided instead to pursue a film project.

 The project was selected for production support in a series of Sundance Institute programs: the Documentary Edit and Story Lab, its Music & Sound Design Lab: Documentary, and its Creative Producing Summit.
 It also won support from the MacArthur Foundation, the Ford Foundation, and the Tribeca Film Institute.

 Synopsis

-The documentary film focuses on seven main characters, particularly Hands Up United's cofounder Tory Russell, Brittany Ferrell, a nurse and young mother, and David Whitt, a recruiter for civilian organization Cop Watch.
+The documentary film focuses on seven main characters, particularly Hands Up United's co-founder Tory Russell, Brittany Ferrell, a nurse and young mother, and David Whitt, a recruiter for civilian organization Cop Watch.

-Premiere, acquisition and theatrical release
+Premiere, acquisition, and theatrical release

 Whose Streets? premiered in competition at the 2017 Sundance Film Festival as a Day One film.

 In February 2017, Magnolia Pictures acquired the film for distribution, planning a summer release for the third anniversary of Michael Brown's death.
 The film opened August 11, 2017.